Tax News

 Retirement/Estate Planning

-The Social Security cost of living increase for 2024 will be 3.2%.
+The Social Security cost of living increase for 2025 will be 2.5%.

-Maximum Qualified Charitable Distributions (direct transfers from an IRA to a charity) remains at $100,000 for 2023 and increases to $105,000 in 2024 and will adjust for inflation onwards.
-You must be 70-1/2 years or older to make this distribution.
+Maximum Qualified Charitable Distributions (direct transfers from an IRA to a charity) are $105,000 for 2024, $108,000 for 2025.
+You must be 70-1/2 years or older to make this QCD.

 IRAs inherited from people other than your spouse must now be distributed within 10 years of death.
 This does not affect IRAs inherited before 2020.